Glanum: The Roman town

 A road paved with blocks of stone ran from north to south through the centre of Glanum.
 Under the street was a drain which carried away rainwater and sewage.

 In 49 BC, Julius Caesar captured Marseille and, after a period of destructive civil wars, the romanisation of Provence and Glanum began.

-The Glanum Dam, a curved stone arch dam, and the oldest known of its kind, and an aqueduct were built in the 1st century BC, to supply water for the town's fountains and public baths.
+The Glanum Dam, a curved stone arch dam, and the oldest known of its kind, and a Roman aqueduct were built in the 1st century BC, to supply water for the town's fountains and public baths.
+The Mausoleum of Glanum, a towering monument still standing and dedicated to members of the Julii family and veterans of Caesar's Gallic Wars, was built c.
+40 to 30–20 BC during the late Roman Republic and early Roman Empire.

-In 27 BC, the Emperor Augustus created the Roman province of Gallia Narbonensis, and in this province Glanum was given the title of oppidum latinum, which gave residents the civil and political status of citizens of Rome.
-A triumphal arch was built outside the town in about 10 BC (the first such arch to be built in Gaul), as well as an impressive mausoleum of the Julii family, both still standing.
+In 27 BC, the Emperor Augustus created the Roman province of Gallia Narbonensis, and in this province Glanum was given the title of oppidum latinum.
+This gave residents the civil and political status of citizens of Rome.
+During the late reign of Augustus and his successor Tiberius, a triumphal arch was built at the site between 10–25 AD, the first such arch to be built in Gaul.

 In the 1st century AD the city built a new forum and temples.

-Glanum was not as prosperous as the Roman colonies of Arelate, Avennio, and Cabellio, but by the 2nd century AD it was wealthy enough to build impressive shrines to the Emperors, to enlarge the forum, and to have extensive thermae and other public buildings clad in marble.
+Glanum was not as prosperous as the Roman colonies of Arelate, Avennio, and Cabellio, but by the 2nd century AD it was wealthy enough to build impressive shrines to the emperors, to enlarge the forum, and to have extensive thermae and other public buildings clad in marble.